smbache/blatr/README.md

 ### Blat License
-Blat is public domain, but Blat may not be used to send unsolicited commercial eMail (UCE).
+Blat is public domain, but Blat may not be used to send unsolicited commercial Email (UCE).
 Be sure to check out the [full license](http://www.blat.net/?docs/license.txt)!

 ### Blat website